-Due to the criticism they faced, the Parker Brothers decided to pay Magie a one-time fee of $500 dollars, not even close to what Darrow had been offered.
+Due to the criticism they faced, the Parker Brothers decided to pay Magie a one-time fee of $500, not even close to what Darrow was offered.

-The incident was forgotten until the ’70s when an Australian social activist decided to raise awareness of the dangers of monopolies by developing a game called Anti-Monopol.
+The incident was forgotten until the ’70s when an Australian social activist decided to raise awareness of monopolies’ dangers by developing a game called Anti-Monopoly.

 The Parker Brothers decided to go to battle and sue him for patent infringement.